 According to the NCC, the northern boundary between "north" and "south" stretches anywhere from Nain (57 degrees north) to Hamilton Inlet (53 degrees north)-about 400 kilometres north-south in a straight line-encompassing virtually all of today's Nunatsiavut and all five of its permanent settlements.
-The inconsistencies in the NCC's definition of what counts geographically as "south" exposes the flaws at the basis of their creation of the "Southern Inuit."
+The inconsistencies in the NCC's definition of what counts geographically as "south" exposes the leaps of logic at the basis of their creation of the "Southern Inuit."

-Overall, the NCC's argument that there existed and continues to exist a distinct, "Southern Inuit" people isn't supported by evidence.
-It's worth considering historian Kurt Korneski's research about the Hudson's Bay Company's (HBC) first two decades in Labrador (1830-1850), in which he illustrates how "HBC traders helped to fix, and to infuse with particularly harsh and derogatory meanings, a longstanding tendency to see northern and southern Inuit bands as racially distinct."61 Korneski's deep engagement with the HBC archives unveils how the company favoured the mixed-race descendants of the earliest Inuit-European unions and by doing so, established a lasting racial hierarchy that saw Inuit and Innu treated as inferior.
-The NCC, which largely represents the descendants of those who gained economic and social privilege through the HBC, appears to continue the tradition of creating false (historical) boundaries among the Inuit to its ultimate advantage.
+Overall, the NCC's argument that there existed and continues to exist a distinct, "Southern Inuit" population/people isn't supported by evidence.
+It's worth considering historian Kurt Korneski's research about the Hudson's Bay Company's (HBC) first two decades in Labrador (1830-1850), in which he illustrates how "HBC traders helped to fix, and to infuse with particularly harsh and derogatory meanings, a longstanding tendency to see northern and southern Inuit bands as racially distinct."55 Korneski's deep engagement with the HBC archives unveils how the company favoured the mixed-race descendants of the earliest Inuit-European unions and by doing so, established a lasting racial hierarchy that saw Inuit and Innu treated as inferior.
+The NCC, which largely represents the descendants of those who gained economic and social privilege through the HBC, has in many ways continued the tradition of creating false (historical) boundaries between Inuit people to its ultimate advantage.